1 / *

 While most Touro Law graduates choose to work in private law firms, many choose employment in public service.
 Public service comprises work with:

-- Government entities, from county district attorney offices and local civil government authorities to state offices and federal agencies
+- Government entities, from prosecutor and public defender offices to federal, state and local government agencies

-- Public interest groups, which encompass not-for-profit organizations which represent disadvantaged or under-represented communities
+- Public interest groups, not-for-profit organizations which represent disadvantaged or under-represented communities

 Government and public interest employers prefer to hire law school graduates who have experience in – as well as a demonstrated commitment to and passion for – the areas of practice they focus on and the clients they serve.
-Touro Law students have ample opportunity to establish themselves as dedicated government or public interest law students while in law school.
+Touro Law students have ample opportunity to establish themselves as dedicated government or public interest law students.

-In fact, Touro Law Center is the first law school in the country to dedicate a portion of its building to house, rent free, public interest organizations that work on a variety of legal problems in our community.
-The William Randolph Hearst Public Advocacy Center is home to approximately 15 public interest organizations.
-Each tenant receives a rent-free office in exchange for one thing: a promise to use our students to help them with their legal work.
-This is an extraordinary opportunity for students to work one-on-one with attorneys and their clients in cutting edge public interest practices right on campus.
-These opportunities are almost always eligible for credit through the Clinic Office or work-study funding through the Financial Aid Office.
+In fact, Touro Law Center is the first law school in the country to dedicate a portion of its building to house, public interest organizations that work on a variety of legal problems in our community.
+The William Randolph Hearst Public Advocacy Center is home to approximately 12 public interest organizations.
+Each agency receives a below-market office in exchange for a promise to use Touro Law students to help them with their legal work.
+This is an extraordinary opportunity for students to work one-on-one with attorneys and their clients in cutting-edge public interest practices right on campus.
+These opportunities are often eligible for academic credit or work-study funding through the Financial Aid Office.

-For more information, email Tom Maligno, Executive Director of the Public Advocacy Center and Director of Public Interest or call him at 631.761.7033.
+For more information, contact Tom Maligno, Executive Director of the Public Advocacy Center and Director of Public Interest at firstname.lastname@example.org or (631) 761-7033.